AndreasReitberger/XFormSettings/README.md

 ```

 ## Load
 To load the settings from the storage, call `SettingsApp.LoadSettings()` (mostly in the `App` constructor of your App.xmls file.
-The project uses the `Maui.Storage.Preferences` in order to store the settings on the corresponding device.
+The project uses the `Xamarin.Essentials.Preferences` in order to store the settings on the corresponding device.

 ## Save
 Whenever you do make changes to a settings property of your class, call `SettingsApp.SaveSettings()`.
 This will write the settings to the storage.